L-u-k-e/Eve/README.md

 ```

-As you can see, the bottom solution is both more terse and provides more structural information at a glance.
+As you can see, the bottom solution is less pedantic and it is much easier to glean structural information with a quick glance at the code.